01mf02/jq-lang-spec/spec.typ

   ),
   abstract: [
     jq is a widely used tool that provides a programming language to manipulate JSON data.
-    However, it is currently only specified by its implementation, making it difficult to reason about its behaviour.
+    However, the jq language is currently only specified by its implementation, making it difficult to reason about its behaviour.
-    To this end, we provide a syntax and denotational semantics for a large subset of the jq language.
+    To this end, we provide a formal syntax and denotational semantics for a large subset of the jq language.
     Our most significant contribution is to provide a new way to interpret updates that allows for more predictable and performant execution.